How to treat cracked heels for sandal season

 If you want to then try one of the creams off the shelf, she recommends talking to your pharmacist.

 “It’s a hard question as what works for some may not work for others,” she said.

 Keeping the cracks away

 If you want to keep your feet crack-free, the important thing is to work out why they’re cracking.

 “Cracked heels are a build-up of hyperkeratosis, or calloused hard skin, on the edges of the heels,” Rachael said.

 “The cracking occurs because the hard skin has no give or flexibility.
 Where there is excess pressure on the area, the cracks form as a way for the area to have some give.”

 Once the cracking is under control, she said there were three things people can do to keep heels in tip-top condition:

-Every week give your feet a gentle “debridement” with a pumice stone
+- Every week give your feet a gentle “debridement” with a pumice stone or foot file.

 If you’re taking these measures and still getting cracked heels, a podiatrist can help you find if there’s a medical reason.